Moving to Mexico from the USA

 Shipping a Car to Mexico by Sea

-Complying with customs regulations is essential when importing a car into Mexico.
-The required documents include your passport, vehicle registration, purchase invoice, proof of ownership, Mexican residence permit, bill of lading, and driver’s license.
-Vehicles imported under a residency visa may qualify for reduced or waived duties depending on ownership duration and visa type, but they must meet Mexican emissions and safety standards.
-Your coordinator will review your vehicle’s eligibility before booking.
+Required documents for importing a vehicle into Mexico include your passport, vehicle registration, purchase invoice, proof of ownership, Mexican residence permit, bill of lading, and driver’s license.
+Vehicles imported under a residency visa may qualify for reduced or waived duties depending on ownership duration and visa type, but must meet Mexican emissions and safety standards.
+Your SDC coordinator will review your vehicle’s eligibility before booking.

-Our team can also organize shipping for motorcycles and assist with the customs paperwork for both vehicles and household goods.
+SDC can also organize shipping for motorcycles and assists with customs paperwork for both vehicles and household goods.

 Legal Requirements for Moving to Mexico

 American citizens can stay in Mexico for up to 180 days as tourists without a visa.
 To live in Mexico long-term, work legally, or qualify for the Menaje de Casa duty-free household goods exemption, you need either a temporary or permanent residency visa.
-The application process begins at a Mexican consulate in the USA before you enter Mexico.
+The application process begins at a Mexican consulate in the USA before you enter Mexico — you cannot apply for residency after entering as a tourist.

 To qualify for temporary residency, applicants must demonstrate sufficient financial resources, typically a minimum monthly income or a qualifying savings balance.
 Permanent residency requires higher financial thresholds.
 Requirements vary by consulate and are updated periodically, so verifying current requirements directly with your local Mexican consulate is the most reliable approach.

-A retirement visa (based on pension or passive income) is a popular option for Americans relocating to Mexico after their working years.
+A retirement visa based on pension or passive income is a popular option for Americans relocating after their working years.
 For those who intend to work in Mexico, a separate work authorization is required beyond the residency visa itself.

-If you need to relocate a piano to Mexico or ship a valuable painting or sculpture, SDC International Shipping has the handling expertise and custom crating solutions to do it safely.
-We use specialized crates, acid-free materials, and protective wrapping to ensure artwork and high-value items arrive in the same condition they left.
+If you need to relocate a piano to Mexico, SDC has the handling expertise and custom crating solutions to do it safely.
+We use specialized crates, acid-free materials, and protective wrapping to ensure instruments arrive in the same condition they left.

-Students often gravitate toward Mexico City, Cuernavaca, or Merida for their universities and language schools.
-Retirees frequently choose Puerto Vallarta, Mazatlán, or Oaxaca for a slower pace and welcoming expat communities.
+Retirees frequently choose Puerto Vallarta, Mazatlán, or Oaxaca for their slower pace and welcoming expat communities.
 Professionals and those with business interests tend toward Monterrey, Guadalajara, Mexico City, and Tijuana for their economic infrastructure and modern amenities.
+Students often gravitate toward Mexico City, Cuernavaca, or Merida for universities and language schools.

-We can facilitate moves to any state or city in Mexico from anywhere in the United States, whether you are heading to the Pacific coast, the Caribbean, the central highlands, or the Yucatan Peninsula.
+SDC facilitates moves to any state or city in Mexico from anywhere in the United States — Pacific coast, Caribbean, central highlands, or the Yucatan Peninsula.
+Coastal regions including the Riviera Maya offer warm weather year-round, which is worth factoring into your destination research.

 Understanding the Cost of Moving to Mexico

 The cost of your move to Mexico depends on your origin, your destination city, the volume of goods being shipped, whether a vehicle is included, and the services you require.
-Moves from the US Southwest to border-adjacent Mexican cities are generally shorter hauls with lower freight costs, while moves to the Yucatan Peninsula or Pacific coast from the East Coast involve longer ocean transit and higher base shipping rates.
+Moves from the U.S. Southwest to border-adjacent Mexican cities are generally shorter hauls with lower freight costs.
+Moves to the Yucatan Peninsula or Pacific coast from the East Coast involve longer ocean transit and higher base shipping rates.

-To receive an accurate and tailored quote for your relocation, contact your SDC coordinator directly.
+To receive an accurate quote for your relocation, contact your SDC coordinator directly.
 Pricing is based on a survey of your actual inventory and destination, not a generic estimate.

 Benefits of Moving to Mexico from the USA

-• Affordable Cost of Living: Mexico offers a lower cost of living compared to the USA, encompassing housing, food, utilities, and services.
-This financial difference often allows expats to maintain a higher quality of life on a more modest budget.
+- Affordable Cost of Living: Mexico offers a lower cost of living compared to the USA across housing, food, utilities, and services.
+Americans maintaining U.S.-level income often find Mexico comfortably affordable — particularly outside resort-heavy coastal zones.

-• Welcoming Community: Mexico is known for its warm and hospitable culture.
-Established expat communities in cities like Puerto Vallarta and San Miguel de Allende make the social transition easier, particularly for retirees.
+- Welcoming Expat Communities: Established expat communities in cities like Puerto Vallarta, San Miguel de Allende, and Lake Chapala make the social transition easier, particularly for retirees.
+English is widely spoken in these areas.

-• Proximity to the USA: Frequent flights, short travel times, and land border access make visiting family and managing US-based obligations straightforward compared to most international destinations.
+- Proximity to the USA: Frequent flights, short travel times, and land border access make visiting family and managing U.S.-based obligations more straightforward than most international destinations.

-• Healthcare Access: Many Mexican cities have modern private hospitals with English-speaking staff.
-Private health insurance in Mexico is considerably less expensive than in the USA, making quality care accessible for most expats.
+- Healthcare Access: Many Mexican cities have modern private hospitals with English-speaking staff.
+Private health insurance in Mexico is considerably less expensive than in the USA, making quality care accessible for most expats on a reasonable budget.

-• Climate: Coastal regions including the Riviera Maya offer warm weather year-round.
-Inland highland cities like San Miguel de Allende and Oaxaca enjoy mild temperatures with distinct dry and rainy seasons.
-The range of climates across Mexico means most preferences can be accommodated.
+- Climate: The range of climates across Mexico means most preferences can be accommodated.
+Coastal regions offer warm weather year-round; highland cities like San Miguel de Allende and Oaxaca enjoy mild temperatures with distinct dry and rainy seasons.

-• Prepare Your Menaje de Casa: Your notarized household goods inventory must be ready before your shipment arrives in Mexico.
-Start this process early, as notarization and consulate review can take several weeks.
+- Prepare Your Menaje de Casa Early: Your notarized household goods inventory must be ready before your shipment arrives.
+Notarization and any consulate review can take several weeks — start this process as soon as your move date is confirmed.

 SDC: Your Door-to-Door Shipping Partner for Mexico

-SDC International Shipping has extensive experience coordinating international relocations to Mexico from across the United States.
+SDC International Shipping has extensive experience coordinating household relocations to Mexico from across the United States.
 We handle export documentation, freight coordination, and customs preparation, and we work with established destination partners to manage clearance and delivery on the Mexico side.
-Fill out our online quote form or contact us today at 877-339-0267.
+Call us at 877-339-0267 or fill out our online quote form to get started.

 Frequently Asked Questions